 Portion of course fee: 100%

-The application for the Summer 2019 program opens on January 1 and closes on March 15.
+The application for the Summer 2021 program opens on January 1.
+The application deadline will be in early March (exact date TBD).
 The application process consists of the following steps:

 All students preparing to study abroad should review the following: